Jonathan Dally: Professional career

 In 2011, Dally started his pro career playing for the Milano Rhinos in the Italian Football League.

 For the 2012-2013 seasons, Dally signed with the Danube Dragons of the Austrian Football League in February 2012, and played with the club through 2013.
-The Dragons reached the Austrian league playoffs both seasons.
+The Dragons reached the Austrian league playoffs in both seasons.

 In 2014 Dally returned to the Italian Football League, signing with the Milano Seamen, Dally was selected as co-MVP of the 2014 Italian Bowl.
 He also quarterbacked Milano to a repeat title in 2015, again earning the co-MVP honor as the Seamen defeated the Parma Panthers 24–14 in the XXXV edition of the game, held at Stadio Vigorelli.

 As the Seamen finished 11–1 in 2014, Dally surpassed 30 touchdown passes and added six rushing touchdowns for the season.